daidai118/QTwitterIO/README.md

 First, instantiate QTwitterIO::TwitterIO with your consumer_key, consumer_secret, and parent QObject.
 Second, connect five signals of TwitterIO.
 They can be called only when Authentification.
 Third, call initialize() of the instance. this function does OAuth.
-Then, read https://dev.twitter.com/docs/api/1.1 and insert arguments of the APIs into QTwitterIO::QueryMap (which is typedef of QMap<QString,QString>), and call function of QTwitterIO::TwitterIO with the QueryMap instance as argument.
+Then, read https://dev.twitter.com/docs/api/1.1 and insert arguments of the APIs into QTwitterIO::QueryMap (which is typedef of QMap<QString,QString>), and call function of QTwitterIO::TwitterIO with the QueryMap as argument.
 If you want to unlink application from Twitter Account, call unlink().

-Bug report or question is more than wellcome.
+Bug report or question is more than welcome.

 Thanks: